Mohit1345/MohScraper/README.md

 # Web Scraper Project

 This is a Python project that allows you to scrape web content and save it as a PDF and DOCX file.
-The project supports different scraping methods based on the provided URL.
+The project supports different scraping methods based on the provided URL.This is a Python project that allows you to scrape web content from various sources and save it as a PDF and DOCX file.
+The project supports scraping data from blogs, news websites, educational resources, tech websites, recipes, and more.
+Please note that this project does not support or endorse any illegal scraping activities.

 ## Functionality